MoserMichael/pyasmtool/tracer.md

 ```
 The bash scripting language translates into an in memory tree representation that is called the [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract\_syntax\_tree)

-The python interpreter follows the nodes of this tree, while evaluating the expression, this allows it to show this intuitive trace output for the function invocation and the test expression.
+The python interpreter follows the nodes of this tree, while evaluating the test expression, this allows it to show this intuitive trace output for the function invocation and the test expression.
 .

-The following example computes a factorial in an iterative way
+The following example computes a factorial in an iterative way, note that the arithmethic bash expressions are not traced with the same level of detail as in the case of the test expressions!

 __Source:__